Aaniket09/Threat-Hunt-Nov-2025-Cyber-Range/README.md

-# Threat Hunt Report: Ghost Support
+# Threat Hunt Report: _Ghost Support_

 **Analyst:** Aniket Agarwal

 **Date Completed:** 2025-11-13

 **Environment Investigated:** gab-intern-vm

-**Timeframe:** November 14, 2025
+**Timeframe:** October 9, 2025

 ---

 ## Executive Summary

-This threat hunt investigated anomalous activity on the virtual machine **gab-intern-vm** within the timeframe of **October 1–15, 2025**.
-The purpose was to uncover early signs of malicious activity, reconnaissance, persistence mechanisms, and potential data exfiltration attempts.

-Key findings include detection of:
-- Initial execution points
-- Tampering attempts
-- Rapid data probes
-- Host and session reconnaissance
-- Storage enumeration
-- Network checks
+This investigation began with a critical insight: what was documented as routine remote support on **gab-intern-vm** between **October 1-15, 2025** was, in fact, a carefully orchestrated intrusion disguised as technical assistance.

+The threat hunt uncovered a multi-phase operation that followed a clear attack lifecycle:
+- **Initial foothold** established through suspicious PowerShell execution from the Downloads folder
+- **System reconnaissance** masquerading as "support diagnostics"
-- Staging of artifacts
+- **Defense evasion** through tamper artifacts and misdirection
-- Outbound connection attempts

-Evidence suggests a structured attack with clear preparation, reconnaissance, and staged persistence.
+- **Persistent access** mechanisms designed to outlast the session
+- **Data staging** for potential exfiltration
+- **Cover artifacts** planted to justify suspicious activity

+Evidence confirms that this was not legitimate troubleshooting, but a calculated compromise that leveraged the guise of remote support to conduct unauthorized system exploration and establish persistence.

 ---